AyushCipher/CORTEX-AI/README.md

 ## License

 This project currently does not include an explicit license.
-Add one before open-sourcing the repository.